-HERITAGE SITE: Means any site containing heritage resources that has been designated by either the Province or municipality.
+HERITAGE SITE: Means any site containing heritage resources that has been designated by either the Government of Canada, Province of Manitoba, or municipality.

 INFILL DEVELOPMENT: Refers to new development within existing built up areas on lands which are currently vacant or underutilized and is considered at both a neighbourhood and individual lot basis.